Is A Ruby Rose Lipstick In The Works?

 Have you always been a fan of Urban?

-So mascara was your first product ever from Urban, but what is your current favorite?
+So mascara was your first product ever from Urban, but what is your current favourite?

-"My favorite, favorite thing [right now] is that beautiful vault of 100 lipsticks upstairs in my room.
+"My favourite, favourite thing [right now] is that beautiful vault of 100 lipsticks upstairs in my room.
 I can't think past that because I've never seen something so beautifully packaged.
 And then to open it up and see 100 shades of lipstick — I never even wore lipstick every day.
 I'm more of an every other day [kind of person].
-But now that I have so many colors to get through I have to find a color each day.
+But now that I have so many colours to get through I have to find a colour each day.
 I don't know which one.
-Today I chose Slow Burn but I tried on like four other colors first.
+Today I chose Slow Burn but I tried on like four other colours first.
 But the mascara is still a staple for me, and the Brow Beater because eyebrows are daily for me as well.
 They're my kind of main squeezes."

-"My favorite, favorite thing [right now] is that beautiful vault of 100 lipsticks upstairs in my room.
+"My favourite, favourite thing [right now] is that beautiful vault of 100 lipsticks upstairs in my room.
 I can't think past that because I've never seen something so beautifully packaged.
 And then to open it up and see 100 shades of lipstick — I never even wore lipstick every day.
 I'm more of an every other day [kind of person].
-But now that I have so many colors to get through I have to find a color each day.
+But now that I have so many colours to get through I have to find a colour each day.
 I don't know which one.
-Today I chose Slow Burn but I tried on like four other colors first.
+Today I chose Slow Burn but I tried on like four other colours first.
 But the mascara is still a staple for me, and the Brow Beater because eyebrows are daily for me as well.
 They're my kind of main squeezes."

 What is your personal beauty philosophy?